2024–25 Australian region cyclone season: Bureau of Meteorology

 Originally, the name Anthony was scheduled to be used, but was switched with Alfred from the next list of names in February 2025 to avoid confusion with Anthony Albanese, the Prime Minister of Australia at the time.

 Retirement

-On 5 August, during the RA V Tropical Cyclone Committee 23rd session, The names Zelia and Alfred were retired by the Bureau of Meteorology and was replaced with Zhu and Akio respectively.
+The names Zelia and Alfred were retired during the 23rd session of the RA V Tropical Cyclone Committee and replaced with Zhu and Akio respectively.

 TCWC Jakarta

 TCWC Jakarta monitors Tropical Cyclones from the Equator to 10°S and from 90°E to 145°E. Should a Tropical Depression reach Tropical Cyclone strength within TCWC Jakarta's Area of Responsibility then it will be assigned the next name from the following list.